 Congratulations!
-You just successfully recruited and hired a young hot shot.
+You just successfully recruited a new sales hot shot.

 But the hard work is far from over.

-Developing fresh talent can be among the most rewarding aspects of a sales manager’s job.
+Developing talent can be among the most rewarding aspects of a sales manager’s job, but success doesn’t come easily.

 Despite what many firms think, onboarding actually starts before the first day.